George Fox: Last years

+Works

 Book of Miracles

 George Fox performed hundreds of healings throughout his preaching ministry, the records of which were collected in a notable but now lost book titled Book of Miracles.
-This book was listed in the catalogue of George Fox’s work maintained by the Friends Library in Friends House, London.
+This book was listed in the catalogue of George Fox's work maintained by the Library of the Society of Friends at Friends House, London.
 In 1932, Henry Cadbury found a reference to Book of Miracles in the catalogue, which included the beginning and ending of each account of a miraculous cure.
 The book was then reconstructed based on this resource and journal accounts.
 According to Rufus M. Jones, the Book of Miracles "makes it possible for us to follow George Fox as he went about his seventeenth-century world, not only preaching his fresh messages of life and power, but as a remarkable healer of disease with the undoubted reputation of miracle-worker."
 The Book of Miracles was deliberately suppressed in favour of printing Fox's Journal and other writings.

 A sample from Book of Miracles: "And a young woman her mother ... had made her well.
 And another young woman was ... small pox ... of God was made well."

-Journal and letters
+Journal

 Fox's journal was first published in 1694, after editing by Thomas Ellwood – a friend and associate of John Milton – with a preface by William Penn.
 Like most similar works of its time the journal was not written contemporaneously to the events it describes, but rather compiled many years later, much of it dictated.
 Parts of the journal were not in fact by Fox at all, but constructed by its editors from diverse sources and written as if by him.
 The dissent within the movement and the contributions of others to the development of Quakerism are largely excluded from the narrative.
 Fox portrays himself as always in the right and always vindicated by God's interventions on his behalf.
 As a religious autobiography, Rufus Jones compared it to such works as Augustine's Confessions and John Bunyan's Grace Abounding to the Chief of Sinners.
 It is, though, an intensely personal work with little dramatic power that only succeeds in appealing to readers after substantial editing.
 Historians have used it as a primary source because of its wealth of detail on ordinary life in the 17th century, and the many towns and villages which Fox visited.
+A notable edition was published in 1852 by Quaker abolitionist Wilson Armistead annotated with historical and biographical footnotes which, according to Armistead, "must materially increase its interest".